-All meetings of the Joint Audit and Scrutiny Strategic Resources Panel. and Performance Panel, and the Police and Crime Panel, are open to the public.
-Papers, reports and decisions made by the Commissioner. are published the on Commissioners website together with consultation and public surveys.
+All meetings of the Joint Audit and Scrutiny Panel, Strategic Resources and Performance Panel, and the Police and Crime Panel, are open to the public.
+Papers, reports and decisions made by the Commissioner, are published on the Commissioners website together with consultation and public surveys.